Domestic violence in lesbian relationships: Prevalence

 The issue of domestic violence among lesbian couples may be underreported due to the gender roles that women are expected to play in society; violence perpetrated by women may be ignored due to beliefs that the male social construction itself is a primary source of violence.
 The social construction of women is characterized as passive, dependent, nurturing, and highly emotional, and the social construction of men is characterized as competitive, aggressive, strong, and even prone to violence.
 Due to forms of discrimination, homophobia, and heterosexism, and the belief that heterosexuality is normative within society, domestic violence has been characterized as being between the male perpetrator and the female victim.
 This contributes to the invisibility of all domestic violence perpetrated by women.
 Further, the fear of reinforcing negative stereotypes could lead some community members, activists, and victims to deny the extent of violence among lesbians.
 Social service agencies are often unwilling to assist victims of domestic violence perpetrated by women.
 Victims of domestic violence in lesbian relationships are less likely to have the case prosecuted within existing legal systems.

 In an effort to overcome the denial of domestic violence in lesbian relationships, advocates for abused women often concentrate on similarities between homosexual and heterosexual domestic violence.
-The main goal of activists is to legitimize lesbian domestic violence as real abuse and validate the experience of its victims.
+The main goal of activists is to validate lesbian domestic violence as real abuse and validate the experience of its victims.